 - 1 cup bell pepper about 1 large pepper, any color

-- 1 lb. ground turkey (can also use beef or chicken)
+- 1 lb. ground chicken, turkey or beef

 - 3 cups broth (I used low sodium vegetable broth)